Skip to content

 stream.bootstrapCode();

-// Chunk code pushes data to the receiver
+// Chunk code is sent as data resolves - pushes to the receiver

 stream.chunkCode('stats', { users: 100 });

-The receiver queues data chunks until the client connects, then forwards them to the loader.
+The receiver queues data until the client calls connectStream(), then forwards chunks to the loader.

 Use renderToStream instead of renderToStringAsync: